michodgs25/Somerset-Trails/README.md

-## Features, existing features and features left to implement
+## Features and features left to implement

+* Features -

+* Features left to be implemented - https://github.com/michodgs24/Somerset-Trails/issues/1#issue-612876703

 ## Technologies-